 - Thunderbird doesn’t have the best interface

-This article shows you various ways to get Microsoft Outlook on your Ubuntu desktop or laptop machines.
-As Microsoft doesn’t support their apps natively on Linux, it’s only possible to use workarounds like these to obtain Outlook for Ubuntu.
+This article shows you various ways to get Microsoft Outlook on your Ubuntu desktop or laptop machine.
+Microsoft doesn’t support their apps natively on Linux, so it’s only possible to use workarounds like these to obtain Outlook for Ubuntu.

 Do you know any better ways?
 Let us know in the comments.